University College

 An upper level seminar.
 Not eligible for CR/NCR option.

-Prerequisite: CDN367H1, CDN368H1 or permission of the Director of the Canadian Studies program
+Prerequisite: A 300-level CDN course or permission of the Director of the Canadian Studies program

 CDN435Y1 - Active Citizenship in a Canadian Context